What budget categories and subcategories can you include in your budget?

 Although the largest expense in this category will be your mortgage or rent, this budgeting category also includes other items that are related to owning or renting your home.

 - Mortgage or rent: The monthly fee you pay for mortgage or rent is included in this subcategory.

-- Household repairs: While household repairs may not be a regular expense, it’s a good idea to set aside money each month to be used when repairs need to be made.
+- Household updates or repairs: While household updates or repairs may not be a regular expense, it’s a good idea to set aside money each month to be used when these need to be purchased.

 - HOA dues: Whether dues are paid on a monthly or annual basis, it’s essential that they are included in your monthly budget.
 Annual dues should be divided by 12 and included as an ongoing line item each month.